prajwalnagaraja07/Udacity-Project-2/README.md

 ## 6 Consume Endpoints

-Running endpoint.py for getting json output from the model.
+Running endpoint.py by chnaging url and api key for getting json output from the model.
 The screenshots depicts the successfull calls.

 <img width="913" alt="api-test" src="https://user-images.githubusercontent.com/110788191/233813151-6a77aafa-e5f7-4989-83b8-91a5cd03fba4.png">